developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Auto Correction

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have automatic correction of misspelled words turned on (enabled) or turned off (disabled), wherein the space and punctuation keys initiate automatic correction of misspelled words.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device has automatic correction of misspelled words turned on (enabled) or turned off (disabled), wherein the space and punctuation keys initiate automatic correction of misspelled words.

 - When a value of ***Off*** is chosen, automatic correction of misspelled words is turned off (disabled) and is not available for use in entering data using the Enterprise Keyboard.